 These days, your nonprofit’s website isn’t just a supplementary resource for supporters.
 Rather, it’s often the primary place your community will engage with your cause, whether that’s by donating, registering for events, or reading your latest blog posts.

 That being said, web design is often left as an afterthought for nonprofit organizations.
-Maybe your team feels they don’t have enough coding expertise, or perhaps hiring a web developer is outside the reach of your budget.
+Maybe this is because your team feels they don’t have enough coding expertise, or perhaps because hiring a web developer is outside the reach of your budget.

 However, it’s time your nonprofit took a second look at its web design strategy and considered trying out a really useful resource: nonprofit website templates.

 Nonprofit website templates do the hard work of web design for you.
 Instead of having to code an entire site from scratch, your team can simply pick the template that looks right for your cause and customize it to perfectly align with your nonprofit’s web design vision.

 For example, if you wanted to embed a plugin to the backend of your site, the nonprofit website template should easily allow for this customization.
 This customization is helpful when you want to raise your fundraising revenue.
 With an easily customizable backend site, you can improve your online donation page with an embedded corporate matching gift and volunteer grant database plugin.

 Think a nonprofit website template sounds right for your cause’s online home?
 Check out some of these top templates to get inspired:

 Designing, implementing, and maintaining a stellar nonprofit website doesn’t need to be out of reach for your team.
 Let’s dive into these standout nonprofit website templates to see what resources are out there!

 Community associations need a warm and inviting home for their members online, and Members is one of the best nonprofit website templates for the job.